What does a bed bug look like?

 The adults can easily be seen with the naked eye.

-A bed bug is a small, flat, oval-shaped insect with a reddish-brown color.
+A bed bug is a small, flat, oval-shaped insect with a reddish-brown colour.
 Adult bed bugs are typically about 4-5 millimeters long (roughly the size of an apple seed).

-They have six legs, antennae, and a segmented body, but they don’t have wings.
+They have six legs, two antennae, and a segmented body, but they don’t have wings.

-Before feeding, they’re thin and flattened, but after a blood meal, they swell up and turn a darker reddish color.
+Before feeding, they’re thin and flattened, but after a blood meal, they swell up and turn a darker reddish colour.
+After feeding a first nymphal stage looks like red pearls.

 fed and unfed adult male bed bugs.